Daveralphy/pia_project-energy-analysis/AI_USAGE.md

 **Goal:** Generate a high-quality, comprehensive `README.md` file to explain the project to other developers and stakeholders.

 **My Prompt to AI:**
 > "Generate a professional `README.md` for my 'US Weather + Energy Analysis' Python project.
-Include these sections: Project Overview, Business Value, Repository Structure (in a tree format), Setup Instructions (prerequisites, API keys, virtual env, pip install from pyproject.toml), How to Run (for historical and daily data), a description of the four main Dashboard Visualizations, and a Troubleshooting section for common errors like API key issues and `ModuleNotFoundError`."
+Include these sections: Project Overview, Business Value, Repository Structure, Setup Instructions, How to Run, a description of the Dashboard Visualizations, and a Troubleshooting section."

 **AI's Contribution:**
 *   The AI generated a nearly complete `README.md` file with well-written prose for each section.
 *   It created a markdown code block for the directory tree.
 *   It provided clear, numbered steps for the setup and execution processes.
-*   The troubleshooting section was particularly helpful, as it anticipated common user errors.

-**My Refinements & Learnings:**
-*   I fact-checked and personalized all the content.
-I replaced placeholder URLs with my actual repository link, filled in my contact information, and rewrote the descriptions of the visualizations to be more specific to my final implementation.
-The AI provided an excellent first draft, and my role was that of an editor and fact-checker.
+**What I Learned:**
+For documentation, the AI is an incredible time-saver.
+It produces an excellent, well-structured first draft.
+My role was to act as an editor: fact-checking all commands, personalizing the content, and ensuring the tone matched the project's professional standard.

 ---